remarkablemark/remarkablemark.github.io/_posts/2017/2017-10-12-check-git-dirty.md

 ---
 layout: post
-title: How to check if Git working tree is dirty
+title: How to check if a Git working tree is dirty
 date: 2017-10-12 20:15:17
-updated: 2020-10-26 21:29:20
+updated: 2021-11-05 22:46:57
-excerpt: How to check if your Git working tree is dirty or has untracked files.
+excerpt: How to check if a Git working tree is clean, dirty, or has untracked files.
-categories: git repository diff status bash cli
+categories: git
 ---

-This post goes over the following ways to check if the Git working directory is dirty:
+This post goes over the ways to check if a Git working directory is dirty:

 - [git diff](#git-diff)
 - [git status](#git-status)